 The Compensation Committee believes that providing adequate postretirement benefits commensurate with position is essential to retaining qualified individuals for long-term employment.
-Vishay maintains pension and retirement programs for most employees in the United States, Germany, and Belgium, including its executive officers.
-All U.S. pension benefits were frozen as of January 1, 2009.
-To mitigate the loss in benefits of these employees, effective January 1, 2009, we increased the company match portion of our 401(k) defined contribution savings plan for employees impacted by the pension freeze.
-The retirement benefits for executive officers are not materially preferential to those of other employees.
+Vishay maintains pension and retirement programs for, or makes certain government retirement programs available to, most of its employees around the world, including its Executive Officers.
+The retirement benefits for Executive Officers pursuant to these programs are not materially preferential to those of other employees in those respective countries.

-As part of the amendments to the employment agreements for Dr. Paul and Mr. Zandman in 2010, the Compensation Committee determined to extend the termination benefits for these executives to also include termination through normal retirement at age 62.
+As part of the amendments to the employment agreements for Dr. Paul and Mr. Zandman in 2010, the Compensation Committee determined to extend the severance benefits for these executives to also include any termination (other than for cause) after age 62.
 This provision was added in light of the long-standing tenure of these executives and to ensure a smooth transition upon their retirement.